-- Standard 6: Deteriorated historic features will be repaired rather than replaced.
+• Standard 6: Deteriorated historic features will be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature will match the old in design, color, texture, and, where possible, materials.
-Replacement of missing features will be substantiated by documentary and physical evidence. - The vinyl windows do not match the old in design, color, texture, or materials.
+Replacement of missing features will be substantiated by documentary and physical evidence.

+• The new windows, even with proposed modifications, do not match the old in design, color, texture, or materials.
 This application fails to satisfy Standard 6.